Azure/AppService/_posts/2021-07-03-Linux-container-from-ACR-with-private-endpoint.md

 az acr build --registry secureacr2021 --platform Linux --image privatewebsite:lnx-v2 .
 ```

-Next, let's create the private endpoints to connect the backend services to the VNet.
+Next, let's create the private endpoints to connect the backend services to the virtual network.
 Get the Resource ID of the registry and store it in a variable:

 ```bash
 acr_resource_id=$(az acr show --name secureacr2021 --query id --output tsv)